G-code is the programming language of your 3D printer. In this tutorial, you’ll easily learn all G-Code commands.

-If you have never dealt with G-code so far, that’s normal.
+If you have never dealt with it so far, that’s normal.
 Slicers like Cura and Simplify3D generate G-code “automagically” from CAD models, so most users never see or program a single line of code.
 However, if you want to develop a deeper understanding of 3D printing, it is essential to know about this programming language.

-A knowledge of G-code will give you 3D printing superpowers.
+A knowledge of G-code commands will give you 3D printing superpowers.
 People who this are able to troubleshoot their printers better, control every aspect of the print process and identify and prevent print failures much before they happen.

 Let’s get started!

 G-code stands for “Geometric Code”.
 Its main function is to instruct a machine head how to move geometrically in 3 dimensions.
 However, it can also instruct a machine to do non-geometric things.
-For example, G-code can tell a 3D printer to extrude material at a specified extrusion rate or change its bed temperature.
+For example, G-code commands can tell a 3D printer to extrude material at a specified extrusion rate or change its bed temperature.

-In formal terms, G-code is a numerical control programming language.
+In formal terms, it is a numerical control programming language.
 For those who know how to program, it’s an easy programming language.
 It is rudimentary and does not have advanced constructs like variables, conditionals, and loops.